Kevin4577/odoo-addons/stock_valuation_report_product_class_and_hs_code/README.rst

 =====================================================

-'Stock Valuation Report Product Class and HS Code' allows users to generate the report with the statistic of stock historys for each stock moves, include information about product class and hs code for each product.
+'Stock Valuation Report Product Class and HS Code' allows users to generate the report with the statistic of stock history for each stock moves, include information about product class and hs code for each product.
 This module extends export functionality with MS Excel files format regards stock valuation reports I/O within specific period, and inherit the standard